ivanyvela/ProfilePlotter/README.md

 ### 🌍 Try and read one of the examples
-IT's easier to follow with a Jupyter notebook
+Go to the Examples folder.
+It's easier to follow with a Jupyter notebook

 #### Run the Kakuma.ipynb